TXWD1234/TXASCIIArt/README.md

 | 5px       | 376   | 118    |
 | 7px       | 268   | 84     |

 *The npx means the size of the character.
-Usually we use 1px as it can show the highest quality*
+Usually we use 1px as it can show the highest quality.*

+*But also to keep in mind: the smaller the character, the higher the performance requirements of the device.
+So if ASCIIPlayer is crashing or frame rate is low, try switching to a larger font size.*

 ### Character Set
 The characters used to form the graphics.